CafeVariomeUoL/cv2-docs/Writerside/topics/troubleshoot-guide.md

 # Troubleshoot Guide

-`FAQs for installing Cafe Variome`
+>FAQs for installing Cafe Variome

 ## Installation Errors

-`Running composer CVInstall command returns an error`
+>Running composer CVInstall command returns an error
+> {style="warning"}

 **Problem Description**: The `composer CVInstall` command is the final step in the installation process for Cafe Variome.
 It should set up Cafe Variome successfully on your local environment if all the requirements listed at System Requirements are met and you've followed the installation process outlined in Installing Cafe Variome page.
 If you encounter an error while running this command, follow these steps to troubleshoot the issue: